Jielin-Qiu/EEG_Language_Alignment/README.md

 ### Training

 The `main.py` file is used for training selected models.
 Arguments are provided for selecting datasets, modalities, models, levels, and tasks.
-Please view the `config.py` file in tandem and customize as necessary.
+Please view the `config.py` file in tandem and customize it as necessary.

 ### Plotting

 The `plot.py` file is used for plotting TSNE, alignment, and brain topological figures.
-Arguments are also provided for selecting datasets, modalities, models, levels, tasks, and type of plots.
+Arguments are also provided for selecting datasets, modalities, models, levels, tasks, and types of plots.

 ### Citation